By LUXE City Guides; images by Calvin Sit

 The vertical thrust of these malls has led to some innovations. “[Their] tentacles reach deep into the ground to attach to subway systems, or bind to other malls with an ivy-like mesh of sky bridges,” writes Stefan Al in his book.
 That’s certainly true of Langham Place, which has become a centre of gravity in the busy shopping district of Mong Kok.
 If you venture four storeys up, you’ll discover a huge glass atrium filled with cafes, which is traversed by a dizzying 76-metre-long “expresscalator” that takes you up a further five storeys.
 From there, you can explore The Spiral, a curving arcade that stretches from the ninth floor up to the 12th.

 Malls have innovated in other ways, too.
-Back in Tsim Sha Tsui, K11 includes an art space that hosts regular cultural events and art exhibitions.
-(A larger version of the mall is currently under construction on the harbourfront.)
-Many have adopted a theme, whether deliberately or by accident.
+The dazzling K11 Musea raises the bar with its megawatt mix of upscale retail, destination dining and museum-worthy art collection, all housed within a striking, architectural space on Victoria Dockside.
+Sibling K11 in Tsim Sha Tsui also includes an art space that hosts regular cultural events and art exhibitions.
+Other malls have adopted a theme, whether deliberately or by accident.
 The Forest in Mong Kok is dedicated to sportswear and running shoes.
 In’s Point is the place to discover vintage collectibles.
 Argyle Centre is where youngsters head to keep up with the latest street-fashion trends.

 And then there are the mansions and their treasure troves of eclectic small businesses and colourful, sometimes mysterious tenants and customers.
 Tsim Sha Tsui has an especially strong concentration, and you don’t need to walk far before coming across one of their shopping arcades.
 In some cases, they provide a convenient link between two places, like Daily House, which connects tree-lined Haiphong Road with the bars and restaurants of Ashley Road.